ebelious/Self-Hosted/SOC-Stack.md

 dpkg -i velociraptor_server_0.72.1_amd64.deb
 ```

-We will then create a debian server client package anmd also rpm package
+We will then create a debian server client package and also rpm package

 ```
 ./velociraptor-v0.72.1-linux-amd64 --config client.config.yaml debian client